Module 5: The Synapse#

 He noticed that the strength of an EPP changes depending on how many neurotransmitter molecules are released.

-When he lowered the calcium concentration in the surrounding solution, the EPPs became smaller, showing that calcium is essential for neurotransmitter release.
+When he lowered the calcium concentration in the surrounding solution, the EPPs became smaller, showing that calcium ions are essential for neurotransmitter release.

 One of Katz’s major discoveries was the idea of quantal release, meaning neurotransmitters are released in small, fixed packets instead of continuously.